eclipse-pass/pass-documentation/community/developer-guidelines.md

 * Take precaution to ensure that you’re not committing any credentials/keys/secrets.
 * If any sensitive information is accidentally committed, immediately notify the team on the `#pass-dev` Slack channel.
-* The core team will triage the severity of the leak and take the appropriate actions, such as removing it from the GitHub and GitBook commit history and rotating the compromised credentials.
+* The core team will triage the severity of the leak and take appropriate actions.
+This may include removing it from the GitHub and GitBook commit history and rotating the compromised credentials.
 * Update GitHub secret scanning to catch any sensitive information that bypassed the original scan.